harrysolovay/Graphcool-Facebook-Authentication-with-ES6/README.md

 # Graphcool-Facebook-Authentication-with-ES6
 Compilation of Graphcool resolvers (written with ES6 and async/await) - minimal Facebook authentication flow (no error handling)

-Open the root directory in your terminal and run "gulp" – this will make sure that any changes in server/src will be recognized and acted upon (JavaScript will be transpiled into build, and other files will be duplicated into build).
+Open the root directory in your terminal, install the dependencies, and run "gulp" – this will make sure that any changes in server/src will be recognized and acted upon (JavaScript will be transpiled into build, and other files will be duplicated into build).

-To use the Graphcool CLI, CD into server – I had to break this up into to packages:
+To use the Graphcool CLI, CD into server and install the dependencies.

+This project is broken up into two packages:
   1) the gulp environment (Graphcool-Facebook-Authentication-with-ES6-master)
   2) Graphcool server (Graphcool-Facebook-Authentication-with-ES6-master/server)